ALI-programmer12/Books-Reading-App/README.md

-This is the application of book store to purchase your favourite books
+This is the application of books where you can read your favourite books